Congenital Heart Diseases

 - A buildup of fluid in the feet, ankles, and legs

 Severe congenital heart defects are generally found during pregnancy or soon after birth.
-Less severe defects aren't diagnosed until children are older.
+Less severe defects aren’t diagnosed until children are older.
+Sometimes doctors and medical professionals can fail to inform parents of serious congenital abnormalities before birth, which means there may be legal action the parents can take to recover compensation for medical and other health care expenses – read more about wrongful birth.

 Minor defects often have no signs or symptoms and are diagnosed based on results from a physical exam and tests done for another reason.